-- The surgeon inserts a very thin tube (laparoscope), which has a tiny video camera and light, into the abdomen through a cannula (a hollow instrument).
+- The surgeon inserts a very thin tube, or laparoscope, which has a tiny video camera and light, into the abdomen, through a hollow instrument known as a cannula.

 - The surgeon can view the inside of the abdomen, magnified, on a monitor.

 - Tiny instruments respond to the movements of the surgeon's hands, and the appendix is removed through small abdominal incisions.

-If the patient has the following issues then a larger incision will be made so that the area inside the abdominal cavity can be cleaned:
+In some cases, a larger incision will be made, so that the area inside the abdominal cavity can be cleaned.